-NATO and Romania join forces to train Ukrainian paramedics
+NATO and Romania team up to train Ukrainian paramedics

 clock